+Progress against 2020/21 Action Plan

-Category Risk Area/Weakness Action to be Delivered in 2021/22 and Beyond The leadership team is able to demonstrate that the services provided by Gwent Police provide value for money.
-Is Gwent Police able to demonstrate the action that it has taken to promote value for money and what it has achieved?
-Continue the need to document benefits and savings, particularly in relation to post implementation reviews and reporting to Service Improvement Board (SIB).
+Category Risk Area/Weakness Action to be Delivered in 2021/22 and Beyond is able to demonstrate that the Is Gwent Police able to demonstrate the action that it has taken to promote value for money and what it has achieved? document benefits and savings, particularly in to Service

+Improvement Board (SIB).

 Develop and incorporate more fully the links between the Force Management Statement, budget setting, people establishment and performance monitoring.

 Maintain the focus on making appropriate risk-based decisions on opportunities for savings through governance groups and Chief Officer Team meetings.

-2021/22 Update: Partly Complete - During the year, the Benefits Strategy has been updated and approved through internal governance boards.
+Partly Complete -During the year, the Benefits Strategy has been updated and approved through internal governance boards.
 The key change this year, has been the development of the Productivity and Efficiency Meeting which pre-screens benefits analysis (including in Business Cases and Post Implementation Reviews) before final submission to the Service Improvement Board.
-This additional level of scrutiny has improved the

-I identification, baselining, monitoring and realisation of benefits and raised the profile of the importance of delivering organisational benefits from change investments.
+This additional level of scrutiny has improved the identification, baselining, monitoring and realisation of benefits and raised the profile of the importance of delivering organisational benefits from change investments.

 Post Implementation Reviews have been focussed upon the changes coming from the 2020/2021 Operational Model and uplift investments.
 Benefits have been achieved from the implementation of Police Staff Investigators; 'We don't buy Crime' teams; Safeguarding Teams; developments in technology; and implementation of Microsoft Office 365.

 The full roll-out of Departmental Plans in 2022/23, which will better link the Force Management Statement; budget setting; people establishment and performance monitoring will complete this action.

-The financial management Do managers across Gwent Development of financial style of Gwent Police Police possess sufficient financial management skills across supports financial literacy to deliver services cost- the force through internal training and CIPFA's sustainability. effectively and to be held accountable for doing so? training and CIPFA's Achieving Financial Excellence in Policing phase 2 workshops.
+Complete - benefits strategy updated, P&E meeting well embedded and undertaken all year.
+The full rollout of Departmental plans has been superseded by targeted changes to the governance, and processes enhanced reporting for budget setting, people establishment and performance monitoring that support the Force Management Statement.
+The financial management style of Gwent Police supports financial sustainability.
+Do managers across Gwent Police possess sufficient financial literacy to deliver services cost- effectively and to be held accountable for doing so?
+Development of financial management skills across the force through internal training and CIPFA's Achieving Financial Excellence in Policing phase 2 workshops.
 2021/22 Update: Ongoing - Training is provided based on needs assessment for individual officers/staff and departments.
-This can be for specific deployments, operations or grant operations of grafit projects.
+This can be for specific deployments, operations or grant projects.
 Further work is being scoped to incorporate financial training into existing development programmes for officers and staff.
 Finance business partners have been very active in the past 12 months to improve budget holders' understanding of their budgets, and monthly financial and overtime reporting.
+2022/23 Update: Complete - Head of Finance has raised financial awareness through senior leadership days, as well as internal management courses in conjunction with colleagues from the Joint Procurement Service.
+Finance business partners continue to actively meet with budget holders throughout the financial year.